nguyensjsu/fa18-202-tech-warriors/Gameofwarriors/jainsupriya_SprintJournal.md

 What do I plan to do this week:
 1)Continue implementation of observer pattern 2)Continue implementation of scores/ levels and coins collected.
+3)Explore and try implementing extra patterns for wow factor.

-What blockers do I have: -NA -x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x
+What blockers do I have: -NA -x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x Sprint#2 - Week 2 - 11/23 - 11/30

+What I did since the last daily scrum:

+1)Implented observer pattern for updating and displaying score, lives and jevels collected on the screen.
+2)Indentified abstract factory pattern for creating jewels and enemies.
+3)Identified template pattern for different types of jewels.

+What do I plan to do this week:
+1)Implementation of Abstract Facory pattern for jewels and enemies.
+2)Implementation of template pattern for different types of jewels.
+3)Resolve all minor bugs in the game and make it smooth. i.e. Aladding life, jump

+What blockers do I have: - NA